 Located 20 miles off the Pacific coast of Panama, the Islas Secas archipelago is made up of 14 jungle-covered islands.
 Isla Cavada is the home of the luxury resort while the others remain untouched and ready for exploration!

-With just four casitas, each tucked away in the tropical gardens allowing complete privacy, it is the perfect island retreat for a family of couple looking for exclusivity.
+With just seven casitas, each tucked away in the tropical gardens allowing complete privacy, it is the perfect island retreat for a family of couple looking for exclusivity.

 The casitas range from 1 to 4 bedrooms and offer barefoot luxury combined with modern comfort.